martinResearch/PySparseLP/readme.md

 * a first order primal-dual algorithm adapted from chambolle pock [2]
 * three methods based on the Alternating Direction Method of Multipliers [3]

 **Note** These methods are not meant to be efficient methods to solve generic linear programs.
-They are simple and quite naive methods i coded while exploring different possibilities to solve very large sparse linear programs.
+They are simple and quite naive methods i coded while exploring different possibilities to solve very large sparse linear programs that are too big to be solved using the standard simplex method or standard interior point methods.

 This project also provides: